-Pregnancy and exercise is a hotly debated topic and, as a pregnant woman, it’s really hard to know what you can and can’t do at the gym.
-We’re committed to giving you the best understanding of what exercise does to both mother and child, and how you can make sure that you and your baby are safe and comfortable while being active.
+Pregnancy and exercise is a hotly debated topic and it's hard for pregnant women to know what you can and can’t do when it comes to exercise.
+We're committed to giving you the best understanding of what exercise does to both mother and child, and how you can make sure that you and your baby are safe and comfortable while being active.

 Disclaimer: It’s really important that you consult your doctor about your plans for being active.
 You should explain the nature of the training you would like to do, and keep them updated with how you feel during exercise.
 And if you have medical or obstetric complications you must be evaluated before participating in any physical activity.